 Keeps you warm AND covers up coffee stains on your shirt.
 Brilliant.

-You can look instantly put together with a blazer #GIRLBOSS
+You can look instantly put together with a blazer.

-Does anyone not own a pair of jeans?
-Invest in a pair that make your butt look fab.
+Jeans are a classic closet staple.
 If you work in an office, ankle pants are a great alternative to super-serious slacks.